MinePlex Self Reported Market Capitalization Tops $29.59 Million (PLEX)

 - Kitty Inu (KITTY) traded up 1.9% against the dollar and now trades at $95.84 or 0.00338062 BTC.

 PLEX uses the hashing algorithm.
-Its launch date was September 17th, 2020.
+It was first traded on September 17th, 2020.
 MinePlex’s total supply is 414,720,000 coins and its circulating supply is 335,162,563 coins.
-MinePlex’s official message board is t.me/mineplex_news_ru.
+MinePlex’s official website is mineplex.io.
 MinePlex’s official Twitter account is @mineplexio.
-The official website for MinePlex is mineplex.io.
+The official message board for MinePlex is t.me/mineplex_news_ru.

 Liquid token with limited issue.
 The PLEX token is issued for every new block, i.e. once a minute.”

-It is usually not currently possible to purchase alternative cryptocurrencies such as MinePlex directly using US dollars.
-Investors seeking to acquire MinePlex should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase MinePlex using one of the aforementioned exchanges.
+It is usually not presently possible to buy alternative cryptocurrencies such as MinePlex directly using US dollars.
+Investors seeking to trade MinePlex should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy MinePlex using one of the aforementioned exchanges.

 Receive News & Updates for MinePlex Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for MinePlex and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.